 The white flowers, fragrant like cloves, holds a special symbolism for the Cherokee people.
 The significance comes from a long-standing legend, which tells the story of the tears of the Cherokee women shed for their partners who died in battle.
 As the chief prayed to ease their pain, from that day on, each of their tears created a flower.
 The lore also applies to the tears shed by the Cherokee people as they were forced to walk from Georgia to Oklahoma, which spread the Cherokee Rose through this geographic area.

 Continuing to honor this perennial flowering shrub, Georgia named the Cherokee rose its state flower in 1916.
 Every spring, the Cherokee Rose bears white flowers with golden yellow stamens.
 The gold center of this five-petaled flower symbolizes the gold that was taken from the Native Americans.
 In June (or earlier depending on the location), the blooms glow in the sunshine against dark, glossy, lasting semi-evergreen leaves.
 Most hardy in USDA Zones 7 through 9, it has been reported to survive in zones as low as 4 and as high as 10.
 Trifoliate leaves have toothed margins.
 Canes are spreading and arching in form with thorny stems.
-This climbing rose spreads vigorously, growing rapidly in the wild 20 to 60 feet tall and pruned typically between 6 and 15 feet tall.
-Roses are two to four inches in diameter and bloom only once a year.
+This climbing rose spreads vigorously, growing rapidly in the wild 6 to 20 feet tall.
+Flowers are two to four inches in diameter and bloom only once a year.
 They are followed by large, pear-shaped, bristly, brownish orange-red (purple in some varieties) edible rose hips.

 |Common Names||Cherokee Rose, Cherokee Roses, Cherokee Rose Musquée, Chinese Rosehip, Fructus Rosae Laevigatae, Jin Yin Zi, Jinyingzi, Rosa Mosqueta Cherokee, Rosier des Cherokees|